How to Write a One-Page Synopsis

 • 1: Go through the manuscript and list all the important events in the order they happen on the page.
 Don’t worry about the length right now—you can trim it during a later step.

 • 2: Merge all those events together into a long Wikipedia-like description of your plot.
 Make sure it makes sense and events seamlessly flow one into the next.
 See if any important details are missing.
-One of the biggest mistakes authors make when writing a synopsis is creating confusion, where the agent or editor walks away with more questions than answers and no real understanding of the story’s plot.
+One of the biggest mistakes authors make when writing a synopsis is creating confusion, where the agent or editor walks away without a real understanding of the story’s plot.

 • 4: Read through the synopsis again.
 Is there a clear character arc for your main character?
 Do you mention when the main character has a moment of real struggle?
-Characters are key when it comes to the story, so make sure this brought out on the page.
+Characters are key when it comes to the story, so make sure they are properly represented on the page.

-• 6: Let the synopsis sit for a day or two.
-Now go back and look at it again with fresh eyes.
-Is there anything you need to add, or anything you can now see to trim?
-Are there better ways to rework those sentences for clarity or stronger writing?
+• 6: Let the synopsis sit for a day or two, then go back and look at it again with fresh eyes.
+Is there anything you need to add or remove?
+Are there better ways to revise those sentences for clarity or stronger writing?
 Remember, this is also a writing sample for you.

 • 7: Ask friends to review your synopsis and see what questions they had or if they were confused by anything.
 Revise the synopsis to address those concerns.
 If you can get feedback from more than one friend, great!